neondatabase/website/content/docs/guides/partner-intro.md

 ## Integrate with Neon

-Find details about the different ways you can integrate with Neon.
+Find out how you can integrate with Neon.

 <DetailIconCards>